George Koskotas

-George Koskotas (Γιώργος Κοσκωτάς; born 1953, Athens) is a former banker and publisher who spearheaded a financial scandal that brought down the PASOK government in 1989.
+George Koskotas (Γιώργος Κοσκωτάς; born 5 October 1954, Aspropyrgos) is a Greek former banker and publisher whose ascension into a media magnate in the 1980's resulted in a financial scandal that brought down the PASOK government in 1989.

 Early life

-Koskotas was born in Greece on October 5, 1954.
+Koskotas was born in Aspropyrgos, Greece on October 5, 1954.
 He emigrated to the United States with his parents in 1970 and worked for his father's house painting business in Queens, New York until 1979 when he returned to Greece.
 In 1980, Koskotas was indicted on charges of defrauding the Internal Revenue Service and the New York State unemployment office of $41,000 in a scheme to falsify unemployment insurance claims and obtain tax refunds from fictitious workers of his company.
 He was arrested on the charges in 1987 while he was attending a newspaper editors' convention in Washington D.C.
 He posted $1 million in bail and returned to Greece.

 "Koskotas scandal": Bank of Crete

 In 1979, Koskotas joined the Bank of Crete as an administrative officer.
 From 1982 to 1984 he worked in the bank's central branch in Athens as an accountant.
 According to the investigation, Koskotas embezzled $210 million of the bank's funds into his own account, which he used to gain control of the bank, build a publishing business that included two daily newspapers in Athens, five magazines, and a radio station, and purchase Olympiacos F.C.
 Under Koskotas' leadership, the Bank of Crete grew from a small financial institution into the nation's second largest bank.
 Koskotas was arrested in the US for older crimes.
 From there, he claimed that prime minister Andreas Papandreou ordered state companies to deposit funds with the bank, and took bribes from stolen money.